Dirichlet domains for Anosov subgroups: Introduction

-A subgroup $\Gamma$ is convex cocompact if and only if its Dirichlet domain is properly finite-sided (and this holds more generally for all negatively curved symmetric spaces).
+A subgroup $\Gamma$ is convex cocompact if and only some (and hence any) of its Dirichlet domains is properly finite-sided.
 Moreover, $\mathcal{D}_\Gamma(o) \cap \partial_{\rm vis} \HH^n$ is a fundamental domain for the action of $\Gamma$ on its \emph{domain of discontinuity} in $\partial_{\rm vis} \mathbb{H}^n$.
-Our results can be viewed as a generalization of this fact and its proof to higher rank symmetric spaces.
+Accordingly, the Busemann functions $[b] \in \partial_{\rm vis} \HH^n$ satisfy a dichotomy: either $[b]$ belongs to the limit set and then goes to $-\infty$ along some sequence in the orbit, or $[b]$ is proper and bounded below on the whole orbit $\Gamma \cdot o$.
+This whole discussion applies for any negatively curved symmetric space.
+Our results can be viewed as a generalization of this characterization and its proof to higher rank symmetric spaces.

 In this paper we study the case when $\Gamma$ is an \emph{Anosov subgroup} of a semisimple Lie group $G$ acting on the associated symmetric space $\X=G/K$.
-Anosov subgroups are regarded as a suitable generalization of convex cocompact subgroups of rank 1 Lie groups to higher rank.
+Anosov subgroups are regarded as the natural generalization of convex cocompact subgroups of rank 1 Lie groups to higher rank.
 An Anosov subgroup is the image of an Anosov representation; these were introduced by Labourie \cite{Lab06} for fundamental groups of closed negatively curved manifolds and Guichard-Wienhard \cite{GW12} for word hyperbolic groups in general.

-The primary purpose of this paper is to produce well-behaved fundamental domains for the action of Anosov subgroups $\Gamma$ on the symmetric space $\X$.
-We consider two related constructions of fundamental domains for actions of $\Gamma$ on the symmetric space $\X$.
-In both cases, we show that these domains are finite-sided for Anosov subgroups satisfying certain simple criteria on their limit cone.
+The symmetric space $\X$ has a natural $G$-invariant Riemannian metric, uniquely determined up to rescaling by a constant on each isometric factor.
+But in higher rank, Dirichlet domains for this Riemannian metric differ too drastically from those for rank $1$ symmetric spaces to have a chance at mimicking the characterization of convex cocompact subgroups.
+To see the issue, suppose that there is a loxodromic element $\gamma$ of $\Gamma$ translating along some axis $c \colon \R \to \X$.
+In higher rank, one can find a Busemann function which is constant along $c$: just take any perpendicular direction in any maximal flat containing $c$.
+Such a Busemann function violates the dichotomy phenomenon we saw in rank $1$.

+Instead, it is fruitful to consider $G$-invariant \emph{polyhedral Finsler metrics} on $\X$, i.e.\ $G$-invariant Finsler metrics whose restriction to a maximal flat is polyhedral.
+This gives us the flexibility to control the shapes of horospheres in a manner compatible with the asymptotics of $\Gamma$ (i.e.\ the limit cone).
+Polyhedral Finsler metrics on symmetric spaces have been studied recently by various authors \cite{KL18a,HSWW,Lemmens2023symmetriccones}.